310mc/https-310mc.github.io-tl/source/_posts/climax/anxiety_and_silence.md

 {% endbubble %}

 {% bubble Shinobu v2 %}
 Ah— There you are, Tetora-kun!
-I’m coming in~…?
+I’m coming in, okay~…?

 So you really *were* in the dojo after all!
 Tetora-kun’s known for karate, and karate can only mean the dojo!